Trump likens House impeachment inquiry to ‘a lynching’

 Trump has a habit of trying to portray himself as the victim.

 His tweet came a day after he lashed at critics of his decision — since rescinded — to schedule a major international economic summit for 2020 at one of his Florida golf properties.
-He lamented at one point during remarks Monday about "you people with this phony emoluments clause."
+He lashed out during remarks Monday at people who invoke "this phony emoluments clause."

-The emoluments clause is in the Constitution and bans presidents from receiving gifts or payments from foreign governments.
+The clause is in the Constitution and bans presidents from receiving gifts or payments from foreign governments, without the consent of Congress.
+Impeachment and its process are also in the Constitution.

 A whistleblower's complaint that Trump was attempting to use his office for personal political gain during a July 25 phone conversation with Ukraine's president led House Speaker Nancy Pelosi to open the impeachment inquiry.

 Trump insists he did nothing wrong.
-He characterizes the conversation with Ukrainian President Volodymyr Zelenskiy as "perfect" and argues that sore-loser Democrats are still trying to overturn the 2016 election that put him in the White House.
+He has characterized the conversation with Ukrainian President Volodymyr Zelenskiy as "perfect" and argues that sore-loser Democrats are still trying to overturn the 2016 election that put him in the White House and keep him from winning a second term next year.

-Whites used lynchings as a way to resolve anger toward blacks across the South, where people were blaming their financial problems on newly freed slaves that lived around them, according to the NAACP.
+Whites used lynchings as a way to resolve anger toward blacks across the South, where people were blaming their financial problems on newly freed slaves living around them, the NAACP notes.

 Comments